If you're not strategic with your social media strategy you are literally throwing your time and money away.

 When our company was founded, our mission was to deliver the best social media marketing services available for financial institutions.

-Since that time, we’ve grown and expanded our areas of expertise and service, but our dedication to staying current on trends and shifts in social media hasn’t changed.
+Since then we’ve grown and expanded our areas of expertise and service, but our dedication to staying current on trends in social media has not changed.

 Below you’ll find what has taken us literally years to test and learn.
 We hope some of our knowledge can help your Bank or Credit Union take social media to the next level!